 “Lectures being recorded means we can re-listen and revisit.
 Every morning, I listen to the recording of the previous night’s lecture.
 It really helps reinforce the material and gives me the chance to take more detailed notes.
 Then I can also email the professor if I have questions prior to the next lecture,” says Preston, who is also an advocate for OUM’s Academic Advising Program.

-While not mandatory, students are encouraged to request an Academic Adviser to guide them through preclinical coursework.
-Clinical Student Advisers are also available and encouraged once students complete preclinicals and begin rotations.
+While not mandatory, students are encouraged to request an Academic Advisor to guide them through pre-clinical coursework.
+Clinical Student Advisors are also available and encouraged once students complete pre-clinicals and begin rotations.

 Have he and his classmates encountered any surprises during medical school, thus far?

 “While I certainly don’t want to scare anyone considering medical school, some of my classmates have been surprised at how much time it takes to study – and not just study, but to do well.
 You really need to be committed to study about 50 hours per week and long before you enroll, you need to ask yourself if you’re ready to do that,” says Preston, also noting that OUM has resources available to guide students and strengthen their mastery of material.
 He uses one called the Structured Study Protocol.

 Together with the academic considerations, Preston says it is important to make time for yourself over and above the classwork.
 He makes sure to do something each weekend to briefly step away – perhaps a movie or a hike – then he gets back to studying.

 “You really need to have things to do other than class.
 I try to get to the gym, keep in touch with friends, play cards, or perhaps go with my extended family to their kids’ ballgames.
 You have to do something to decompress sometimes and enjoy life.
 You will be miserable if all you do is study 24/7,” he says.